influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 ---

 Parameterized queries in {{% product-name %}} let you dynamically and safely change values in a query.
-If your application code allows user input, such as conditional expressions, to customize a query, use parameterized queries to make sure untrusted input is processed strictly as data and not executed as code.
+If your application code allows user input to customize values or expressions in a query, use a parameterized query to make sure untrusted input is processed strictly as data and not executed as code.

 Parameterized queries: